ItsMe-Pal/ItsMe-Pal/README.md

 ## License

-This repository is open-source and is distributed under the [MIT License](LICENSE).
-Feel free to use and contribute to it.
+This repository is open-source, Feel free to use and contribute to it.

 ---